0xCAFEDECAF/VanLiveConnect/README.md

 * ["ESP Async WebServer" library by me-no-dev, fork by ESP32Async](https://github.com/ESP32Async/ESPAsyncWebServer) - Tested with version 3.8.0, 3.9.0 and 3.9.2 .

-For ESP32 board package versions 1.0.6 and below, you will need:
+For ESP8266 boards and for ESP32 board package versions 1.0.6 and below, you will still need the older fork:

 * [ESPAsyncTCP library by me-no-dev, fork by dvarrel](https://github.com/dvarrel/ESPAsyncTCP) - Tested with version 1.2.4 .